bostontrader/androidNDKStudy/README.md

+#Getting Started with Android Studio, JNI, and the NDK.
+_and_

-#How to debug C++ with Android's NDK.
+##How to debug C++ with Android Studio.

 ##Introduction
-The purpose of my quest is to figure out how to debug C++ code that's part of an Android app that uses JNI.
-I strongly desire that "debug" involve a graphical debugger.
+The purpose of my quest is to generally figure out how to work with Android Studio, JNI, and the NDK.
+Getting going with samples was the easy part.
+Unfortunately, getting a graphical debugger for C++ figured out was totally the Devil's work.
+There are a lot of people screaming for answers on the Internet but the solution proved to be remarkably elusive.
+This is the tale of my quest.

+##Good News!
+It's ALIVE!
+"Cut the crap Tom" you say?
+"Just tell me how it works!"
+Ok, here we go...

-The good news is that the overall process of building an Android app, using native code presently works fairly well.
-For example, in my experience, Android Studio 1.3.2, the NDK r10e, and the experimental Gradle plugin all play nicely together.
+* The overall process of building an Android app, using native code presently works fairly well.
+For example, in my experience, Android Studio 1.3.2, the NDK r10e, and the experimental Gradle plugin all play nicely together, whether on Ubuntu 15.04, 64bit, or lowly WinXP.
 RTFM and you're quickly good to go.

-The bad news is that connecting a debugger to the native code on the Android device has proven to be the Devil's work and I'm not done with it yet.
-There are a myriad of random approaches to be found on the Internet, but unfortunately, none of them have worked for me.
-Nevertheless, I'm closing in on this so I'm organizing my notes into a sequential path of development in order to better clarify my understanding of this.
-Hopefully these notes will get you going with this as well.
+* The thousand things I tried before I figured this out shall not be agonized upon here.
+See supra for my tales of woe.

+* The specific configuration that I have, that I can use to successfully set and stop at C++ breakpoints is Ubuntu 15.04, 64bit, Android Studio 1.3.2, NDK r10e, and a Nexus 6 emulator, x86, API 23.

+* You'll need to define a run-configuration of type "Android Native."
+The configuration is very simple and self-explanatory.
+Accept the defaults, but be sure to set a module.
+Please notice the "native debugger" tab and that LLDB is the default.
+I never could get this to work with GDB, but I don't care because LLDB is better.

+* You'll still need to define run-configuration for ordinary Java debugging.
+In fact, you can only execute one or the other, at any time.
+That is, do Java-only debugging, or C++-only debugging, but not both at the same time.

+* Unlike the ordinary "run" vs. "debug" distinction for other run-configuration, run and debug, for Android Native configurations, appear to do exactly the same thing.
+So just running the configuration is sufficient to wake up the debugger.

+* When we run the configuration, after we select a suitable device, look for the "console" tab in the DebugNDK pane.
+It may by default pop to the front, but if not, look for it.
+The magic words you want to see are:

+"Now Launching Native Debug Session."

+Then after some modest delay, if all goes well, immediately after the above you'll see...

+* "Debugger attached to process nnnn."

+The first time I did this it took a minute or two for the debugger to attach.
+Subsequently it does so in a handful of seconds.

+Wipe the sweat from your brow, you're getting real close to success!

+* When you execute the run-configuration, it's off to the races.
+The application will just start going.
+Meanwhile the debugger is taking its time connecting.
+If execution passes any of your break points before the debugger is ready, then guess what happens?
+That's right, the debugger won't stop on any of those breakpoints.

+So therefore...

+* You'll need to introduce some means of delay, such as sleep or a Button to click and trigger JNI action, so that the debugger will have time to connect _before_ execution reaches your break points.

+* Be especially careful in this when dealing with System.loadLibrary.
+This is frequently done as a static initializer in a class, but can be done anywhere, such as inside your Button's onClick handler.

 ##Why is this hard?

+Connecting a debugger to the native code on an Android device was a very difficult thing to do.
+There are a myriad of random approaches to be found on the Internet, most of which are outdated.
+None of them have worked for me.
+Why was this hard to do?

-The first thing to realize about this puzzle is that there's some complexity afoot that defies the lazy-man's find-some-recipes-on-the-Internet approach.
+Maybe I'm just an idiot.
+That would explain a lot.
+But something to realize about this puzzle is that there's some complexity afoot that defies the lazy-man's find-some-recipes-on-the-Internet approach.
 Although said method frequently "works" with lesser goals, it has failed me here.
 So, failing that, I've had to instead study the problem in greater depth.

 The overall puzzle is composed of two related parts: